 However the country is yet to realize the recycling potential of its municipal waste stream.
 Most of the solid waste is sent to authorized and unauthorized dumpsites for disposal which is creating environment and health issues.
 There are several dumpsites which are located in the midst of residential areas or close to catchment areas of private and public drinking water bodies.

 Solid waste management scenario in Oman is marked by lack of collection and disposal facilities as well as lack of public awareness.
 Solid waste, industrial waste, e-wastes etc are deposited in scores of landfills scattered across the country.
 Oman has around 350 landfills/dumpsites which are managed by municipalities.
 In addition, there are numerous unauthorized dumpsites in Oman where all sorts of wastes are recklessly dumped.

 Al Amerat landfill is the first engineered sanitary landfill in Oman which began its operations in early 2011.
 The landfill site, spread over an area of 9.1 hectares, consists of 5 cells with a total capacity of 10 million m3 of solid waste.
 Each cell has 16 shafts to take care of leachate.
 All the shafts are interconnected in order to facilitate movement of leachate to the leachate pump.

 Solid waste management is among the top priorities of Oman government which has chalked out a robust strategy to resolve waste management problem in the Sultanate.
-The country is striving to establish 13 engineered landfills and 36 waste transfer stations, recycling and waste-to-energy projects in different parts of the country by 2015.
+The country is striving to establish engineered landfills, waste transfer stations, recycling and waste-to-energy projects in different parts of the country.

 Modern solid waste management facilities are under planning in several wilayat, especially Muscat and Salalah.
 The new landfills will eventually pave the way for closure of authorized and unauthorized garbage dumps around the country.